OpenKH/OpenKh/docs/kh2/file/type/areadata.md

 #### MsgWall

 Set the memory area `0034ece4`, which represents the message displayed below when the player touches an invisible wall.
 Found 80 times and only in `map`.
+The argument specifies a text ID from sys.bar.

 #### AllocPacket